cloud-gov/cg-site/content/docs/apps/logs.md

 ## Current logs

-The most direct way to view events related to your application through the deploy process is
+The most direct way to view events related to your application through the deploy process is:

 ```bash
 cf logs APPNAME
 ```

 Used alone, `cf logs` will tail the combined stream of logs from each Cloud Foundry service involved in your application deploy.
-Running with the `--recent` flag will stream the entire loggregator buffer for your app.
+Running with the `--recent` flag will stream the entire logs buffer for your app.

 ```bash
 cf logs APPNAME --recent
 ```

+For other helpful cf CLI troubleshooting commands, including `cf events APP-NAME`, see [this Cloud Foundry list](https://docs.cloudfoundry.org/devguide/deploy-apps/troubleshoot-app-health.html#cf-commands).

 ### Example log